 Posts on The Dogist usually include a photo, along with the pup’s “name, breed, age, location, and something interesting about the dog — some story about them,” Friedman explains.

-One recent image features a pouchy beagle, half-sitting on the damp pavement at 21st Street and Gramercy Park East and peering into the lens for his close-up.
+One typical image features a pouchy beagle, half-sitting on the damp pavement at 21st Street and Gramercy Park East and peering into the lens for his close-up.
 The caption identifies him as Ace, age “14ish,” and quotes his owner: “He had a pretty lousy life before this in a laboratory, but he loves food.
 He once stole a sandwich from a homeless guy.”
 The post has been favorited, liked and shared hundreds of times across The Dogist’s social media empire.

 Sign up for The Top of the World, delivered to your inbox every weekday morning.